Lodur03/NLP-Tricks/README.md

-# NLP Bag of Tricks
+# NLP: A Bag of Tricks

 Some useful scripts for Natural Language Processing in Python.